toggins/Klawiatura/README.md

 ## Launch options

 -   `-bypass_shader`: Bypass shader support checking for debugging with RenderDoc.
 -   `-players <amount>`: Amount of players to assign to the session.
+(Default: `1`)
+-   `-ip <ip>`: IP address of the UDP hole punching server.
+(Default: [Public NutPunch instance](https://github.com/Schwungus/nutpunch?tab=readme-ov-file#public-instance))
+-   `-lobby <id>`: The lobby to join after connecting to the server.
+(Default: `Klawiatura`)

 ### Multiplayer

+> [!NOTE]
-**NOTE:** Klawiatura uses NutPunch, which requires Winsock2.
+> Klawiatura uses NutPunch, which requires Winsock2.
 A cross-platform solution will be implemented later on.

 Networking is purely peer-to-peer.
-By specifying 2+ players with the `-players` command, the game will automatically connect to a UDP hole-punching server and wait for players with a matching lobby ID.
+By specifying 2+ players with the `-players` command, the game will automatically connect to a UDP hole punching server and wait for players with a matching lobby ID.
+You can change your lobby ID with `-lobby` and specify a custom server with `-ip`.

-There is currently no way to specify a custom server IP or lobby ID.
+> [!WARNING]

-**WARNING:** Multiplayer with 3+ players is not guaranteed to be stable, it's possible to get a desync error & a crash if packets get dropped.
+> Multiplayer with 3+ players is not guaranteed to be stable, it's possible to get a desync error if packets get dropped.